chazeon/notes/docs/projects.md

 title: Projects
 ---

-I love using, tweaking, and creating tools.
+I love tools.
+And I love tweaking, and creating them.
 Below is an indefinite list of tools that I have created.

 ## Docsets